ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 - `.allocate_buffer(device_index, bytes)`: Synchronously allocates a new `Buffer` instance and returns it.
 - `.transfer_data(from, to, bytes, callback)`: Asynchronously transfers data from one buffer to another and calls the callback on completion.

 These two functions only delegate the call down to `MemoryAllocator`s and `MemoryTransferer`s.
-The hardware manager also keeps a list of all known allocators and transferers and you can register your own.
+The hardware manager also keeps a list of all known allocators and transferers and we can register our own.

 ## Buffer